jbexta/AgentPilot/docs/guides/how_to_use.md

 Clicking on the name at the top of the chat will open the workflow settings, which can be a single agent or a multi member workflow.

-It's important to note that the settings in the workflow settings will only affect the workflow, not the default agent settings shown in the agents page above.
+It's important to note that the workflow settings will only affect the workflow, **not** the default agent settings shown in the agents page above.

+And vice versa, the default agent settings will **not** affect the workflow settings.

-When the `+` button is clicked in the bottom right corner, a copy of the current workflow will be created and will **not** use the default agent settings.
+**When the `+` button is clicked in the bottom right corner, a copy of the current workflow will be created and will **not** use the default agent settings.**
 </p>

 <br clear="left">